Board of Directors

 Nayab Khan

-Nayab Khan is currently the Chief Financial Officer for Nunavut Arctic College.
-She has worked in numerous financial roles throughout her career, most recently with Nunavut Housing Corporation where she was a District Comptroller.
-Ms. Khan is a Certified Management Accountant and has a specialization in forensic accounting.
-She graduated with a Bachelor of Science in Mathematics and Economics from the University of Peshawar and has a Master of Public Administration from Flinders University.
+Nayab Khan is an experienced financial leader who has served in key public-sector comptrollership and executive roles across Nunavut.
+Her previous positions include Chief Financial Officer for Nunavut Arctic College and District Comptroller with Nunavut Housing Corporation.
+A Certified Management Accountant with a specialization in forensic accounting, Ms. Khan holds a Bachelor of Science in Mathematics and Economics from the University of Peshawar and a Master of Public Administration from Flinders University.
 Ms. Khan resides in Iqaluit.

 Robin Anawak